mcassar4/mcassar4.github.io/_posts/2014-05-01-PlanetPiplup.markdown

 tags: [Java, Servers, Entrepreneurship]
 ---

-# Building a Multiplayer Minecraft Server: A Journey in Entrepreneurship

 ## Introduction

 In 2014, at just 12 years old, I embarked on a project that taught me invaluable lessons about computing, entrepreneurship, and perseverance.
 I created and managed an online multiplayer Minecraft Java server, [Planet Piplup Pixelmon](https://www.planetminecraft.com/server/planet-piplup-pixelmon-2886331/).
 What started as a simple hobby soon grew into a thriving online business.